Project-NISEI/cobra/docs/migration/tournament_settings_migration.md

 1. Unit test the API endpoints
 2. Test the Svelte components with Jest and Testing Library
-3. End-to-end testing with Cypress to ensure the form works correctly
+3. End-to-end testing with Cypress to ensure the forms work correctly
 4. Manual testing of the integration

-## Rollout Plan

-1. Deploy the API endpoint updates first
-2. Add the Svelte components but keep them disabled
-3. Enable for a subset of users/tournaments
-4. Monitor for issues
-5. Roll out to all users

 ## Fallback Strategy

-If issues arise, we can easily revert to the Slim templates by removing the Svelte mount point and restoring the original template.
+If issues arise, we can easily revert to the Slim templates by removing the Svelte mount points and restoring the original templates.